ageneric/conversion-calculator/readme.md

 ## Program Use

-May be run as a text-based demo by running main.py, or by running digit.py in an interactive Python console (ie. the IDLE shell).
+May be run as a text-based demo by running main.py, or by running digit.py in an interactive Python console (i.e. the IDLE shell).
 There is a Flask web app included.
 Use Flask with environment variable `FLASK_APP` set to `run_app.py`.
+Example use of the `DigitValue` class and associated functionality can be found in digit.py under test().

 Note: the intention of this project is to demonstrate computational methods for conversion, rather than being a general-purpose and efficient library.
 However, digit.py is technically usable as its own module - make sure to include constants.py and disable working with `USE_WORKING = False`.

+Provided "as is": no guarantee that this won't crash or break.
+The software and associated documentation files may be used, copied, modified and distributed without restriction, as long as this isn't your assignment work :)